martadams89/bitwarden-sync/README.md

 ## Backup and Restore Script

 ### Instructions
-1. Open `bitwarden_backup_and_restore.sh` and set your Bitwarden server details and API information in the environment variables at the top of the script.
+1. Open `bitwarden_sync.sh` and set your Bitwarden server details and API information in the environment variables at the top of the script.

 ```bash
 export BW_TAR_PASS=$(openssl enc -d -aes-256-cbc -in bitwarden_backup_password.enc -pass file:bitwarden_backup_keyfile)